Skip to content

 Terminal window

-LOG_LEVEL=debug cs-routeros-bouncer run -c config.yml
+LOG_LEVEL=debug cs-routeros-bouncer -c config.yml

 1. Use host networking in Docker Compose: